Drug Abuse Felonization as Our National Economic Driver Harms Nations

 But that may be contributing to the problem and not just because that line of thinking contributes to the unlawfulness of drug use.
 It appears that many young people are being raised on the premise that they have obligations to achieve unusually demanding goals, such as becoming doctors and lawyers for their remunerative value, and refusal of that by the young people is refused by their parents, so that they come to believe that their only way out is to be too impaired to follow the parental direction and specifically to fail on the premise that they can’t help it.
 A similar phenomenon may have happened in the Soviet Union, when national pressure to produce may have contributed to widespread impairment with alcohol (when the last Soviet top leader, Mikhail Gorbachev, tried banning vodka sales, consumption of car gasoline for a similar purpose reportedly went up, and he also repeated a common joke of the time, you pretend to work and we pretend to pay you, suggesting that job satisfaction was low).
 That may explain the treatment nowadays being begun with claims that drug use is due to addiction, defined as being beyond the user’s control and due to certain brain chemistry changes, thus taking the sense of decision-making out of the consumer’s hands.
 That claim appears unsustainable given that the same chemistry change occurs with falling in love and we are not hospitalizing people for that.

 The political weight of each of the pro-felonization and anti-felonization sides is partly because, in general, the pro-felonization side has nothing to fear by being public with their views while the other side is presumably using and therefore has much to hide, so they keep their mouths shut.
-(Many large enterprises depend on the ability of their many employees to testify on behalf of their employers and a history of drug usage can impeach their testimony and destroy the employers’ cases, and that’s likely one reason the enterprises do drug screening before or soon after hiring, so employees of large enterprises are unlikely to speak publicly in favor of legalization even if they themselves use.)
+(Many large enterprises depend on the ability of their many employees to testify on behalf of their employers and drug (or alcohol) usage on a relevant date can be used to impeach their testimony and destroy the employers’ cases, and that’s likely one reason the enterprises do drug screening before or soon after hiring, so employees of large enterprises are unlikely to speak publicly in favor of legalization even if they themselves use.)
 Yet it appears that large amounts of money are being paid at retail, and a normal percentage of that can finance cultivating political support, but probably isn’t.
 Criminal organizations have little interest in legalization, since they’d be driven out of the market if it’s legal, lawful competition undercutting their prices and gaining police protection, including police poking into the remaining criminal organizations, so they’d rather agree with the pro-restrictionists.
 Thus, the political debate is skewed in favor of restriction.

 Since there seems not much good reason for the high severity of penalties for recreational drug consumption and closely related acts, other than that the penalties are politically popular, I’d rather there be a more compelling reason.